 |Spam filters protect inbox|

 GMX, like Outlook.com, also offers a mail collector as an extra.
-Beyond this, GMX features a sophisticated anti-spam module with which you can scan incoming messages for viruses or trojans.
-The e-mail service uses various backup services to secure and protect data.
+With GMX FreeMail you can send attachments up to 20MB in size.
+Beyond this, GMX features a sophisticated anti-spam module that can scan incoming messages for viruses or trojans.
+The Gmail alternative uses various backup services to secure and protect data.

-In comparison to Gmail, GMX’s unlimited storage is rather impressive.
-Attachments can be sent in sizes up to 50MB without requiring any compression or outside services.
+In comparison to Gmail, GMX’s storage for emails is rather limited at 1GB.
+But through an installation of the browser plug-in GMX MailCheck it can be extended to 1.5GB.
+Additional storage space is available at cost.
 In terms of security, GMX impresses with its end-to-end encryption.

 |Good spam filter, antivirus|